If you have used an application that required Java on your Windows computer, then you likely went through the process of downloading the application.

 Luckily this is something that can now be modified, helping to ensure that you do not have to waste time uninstalling an unwanted toolbar from a number of different computers.

-Prevent Java from Installing the Ask Toolbar When You Update
+How to Prevent Java from Installing the Ask Toolbar When You Update (Guide with Pictures)

 Step 1: Click the Start button at the bottom-left corner of your screen.